Six trips to avoid Overtourism

-are being loved to death
+Tourist Destinations being loved to death!

-By Kurt Kutay, Wildland Adventures
+by Kurt Kutay, Wildland Adventures

 Kurt Kutay is founder and president of Wildland Adventures, a travel company that for over 30 years has created opportunities for guests to experience destinations from the inside out.
 Utilizing the Wild Style of travel, Wildland trips build lasting intercultural, interpersonal and environmental bonds.
 By placing sincerity, compassion and understanding front and center with each step of the journey, the aim is to enhance rather than exploit the places and people encountered.

 Not long ago, international travel was only a privilege of the rich and worldly.
 Today, however, a vastly larger number of middle-class travelers enthusiastically explore the globe with bucket lists that often concentrate attention on the most popular and fragile places on our planet.
 Unfortunately, the byproduct of this increase in travel means that the original character of too many places is at great risk or soon will be if numbers are not reduced to a more manageable level.
 In some cases, it may have to be banned altogether.

 To this end, I am suggesting six ways to successfully satisfy traveler wanderlust and avoid personal disappointment in an age of overtourism.

 Discover wonders of the world beyond UNESCO’s World Heritage designated sites or the cruise industry’s favorite ports of call.
 Instead of visiting the crowded hilltop towns of Tuscany, try the hills of Croatia and Slovenia’s Istrian peninsula.
 Or, in the same region of the world, rather than being part of the problem of overcrowding in Venice, take the ferry across the north Adriatic to the charming Istrian fishing town of Rovinj, where you are welcomed by locals who take you around in a traditional Batana fishing boat … their own version of the gondola experience!